seiteta/seiteta.github.io_old/_posts/2014-12-04-machine-learning-notes.md

 $$y = 1$$ in the region define by  $$ x_1 +  x_2 \geq 3$$ and $$y = 0$$ in the region define by  $$ x_1 +  x_2 < 3$$

 By adding polynomial terms to the hypothesis function, it is possible to have more complex decision boundaries, like conics and complicated shapes.

+### Cost function

+The cost function used in linear regression can't be used in logistic regression because it become non-convex.